Get-ReToRe/ML-Repo/README.md

 # ML-Repo
-Machine Learning path capstone project of Get-ReToTe development and documentation repository.
+Machine Learning path for capstone project from Tim C23-PS041 🙌 of Bangkit 2023, GetReToRe App development and documentation repository.